Contractual Dispute Resolution in Construction Contracts

 Sitol Limited v.
 Finegold & Anor EWHC 3969 (TCC).

-It is worth nothing that the Housing Grants, Construction and Regeneration Act 1996 (known as the Construction Act) did not apply in this case and so statutory adjudication was unavailable to it, and the claiming party lost its right to adjudicate.
+The Housing Grants, Construction and Regeneration Act 1996 (known as the Construction Act) did not apply in this case and so statutory adjudication was not available to it, and the claiming party lost its right to adjudicate.
 Where the Construction Act applies, statutory adjudication ought still to be available, irrespective of the contractual time bar to adjudicate.

 Walter Lilly v.
 Mackay EWHC 1773 (TCC).

-Similarly, Clause 26 of the JCT Standard Form Building Contract 1998 required the contractor to give notice of loss and expense ‘as soon as it has become, should have reasonably become, apparent to him that the regular progress has been or is likely to be affected . . . [and] to submit to the Quantity Surveyor such details of loss and/or expense as are reasonably necessary . . .’.
+Similarly, Clause 26 of the Joint Contracts Tribunal, Standard Form Building Contract 1998 required the contractor to give notice of loss and expense ‘as soon as it has become, should have reasonably become, apparent to him that the regular progress has been or is likely to be affected . . . [and] to submit to the Quantity Surveyor such details of loss and/or expense as are reasonably necessary’.

 Oxford Architects Partnership v.
 Cheltenham Ladies College EWHC 3156.

 The term ‘engineer’ is used in FIDIC.
-However, terminology differs under the various standard form contracts; for example, the administrative role is performed by the ‘project manager’ under NEC contracts, the ‘contract administrator’ under the JCT Standard Building Contract and an ‘employer’s agent’ under the JCT Design and Build form.
+However, terminology differs under the various standard form contracts; for example, the administrative role is performed by the ‘project manager’ under New Engineering Contracts, the ‘contract administrator’ under the JCT Standard Building Contract and an ‘employer’s agent’ under the JCT Design and Build form.

 This marked a change from the impartial, quasi-arbitral role of previous editions.